 Best of all is that we haven’t had any trouble with traffic police or anyone inventing funny charges or wanting a bribe.

 We did have trouble with our brakes in Romania and Bulgaria and with our battery in Albania, but in all cases we were able to find quick, reliable and inexpensive help.
-We also met a Dutch family who had had a small road accident in Bulgaria, but the police had arrived soon and they were able to get their insurance reported filled out and stamped even without speaking the local language.
-And we met a German couple who had had trouble with their turbo charger and windshield wiper motor in Albania, and they also had no difficulties getting these taken care of.
+We also met a Dutch family who had had a small road accident in Bulgaria, but the police had arrived soon and they were able to get their insurance report filled out and stamped even without speaking the local language.
+We also met a German couple who had had trouble with their turbo charger and windshield wiper motor in Albania, and they also had no difficulties getting these taken care of.

 The locals are proud to be able to help, so ask!
 If you are unsure, ask twice or three times…

 What are your experiences traveling with a baby?

 We’ll write a separate article about this topic, so here we give you just a quick overview:

 First of all we have to admit that we didn’t choose the easiest ways:

 - having no experiences with a baby before (refers to Katja being the main caregiver)

 - mainly going camping – also at cold temperatures and in rain,

 - using a baby carrier instead of a buggy,